vinay0410/Logo_Classification/README.md

 The number of clusters created are 400 i.e. the number of significant features.

+Data augmentation can further increase accuracy, but has not been implemented because Kmeans Clustering hangs due to increased dataset.

 The testing performed is on the query set on full images.

 Run `python extract.py` to extract features <br/>